dancer1325/opensearch-documentation/_im-plugin/index-templates.md

 - If you have duplication between index templates, storing these index templates results in a bigger cluster state.
 - If you want to make a change across all your index templates, you have to manually make the change for each template.

-You can use composable index templates to overcome these challenges.
-Composable index templates let you abstract common settings, mappings, and aliases into a reusable building block called a component template.
+You can use composable index templates to overcome these challenges
+* Composable index templates let you abstract common settings, mappings, and aliases into a reusable building block called a component template.

 You can combine component templates to compose an index template.